Kuree/kratos/docs/advanced/passes.rst

   return.
 - ``sort_stmts``: sort the statements in the order of assignment, module instantiation, combinational, and sequential logic.
 This is off by default.
+- ``check_non_synthesizable_content``: this is a pass that checks all the IR nodes in the design that is not synthesizable.
+It will print out all the relevant code that's producing offending SystemVerilog code.
+Notice that you have to turn the debug on to see the source.
+An exception is thrown if detected.

 Write your own Pass